 Shortfin Barracuda (15)

-Shortfin Barracuda Class submarines are intended for many missions, with a focus on offensive operations.
+Shortfin Barracuda Class (or Orka Class) submarines are intended for many missions, with a focus on offensive operations.
 They will act as the key strategic strike platform (via Tomahawk LAMs to target Command & Control facilities plus Airfields), as an anti-submarine platform, as an anti-ship platform, plus conduct surveillance and special operations deployments.
 These boats must include a towed sonar array, carry anti-torpedo torpedoes in addition to their heavy weight weapons, carry expendable UAVs, and later field a tube-launched anti-aircraft system for downing ASW aircraft.
 A total of 15 submarines will be acquired in order to create a continuous building program so when the first vessel is retired a new or upgraded type will follow into production.
 Three of these submarines may be crewed by New Zealanders and based in their country.
 (Displacing 4500 tons)

 Scorpene S-BR Class Submarines (3)